chironb/ChiCLI/README.md

 *Please note: the people above are thanked for their help, but that does not imply endorsement or fitness for any purpose of any kind.*

+Compilation Notes:

+- You can download everything and run the compilation script on Linux and Mac OS to build the files and disk image.
+- You need cc65 to compile it: https://cc65.github.io/ https://github.com/cc65/cc65
+- You also can use cc1541 with the compilation script to automatically create the correctly formatted disk image: https://csdb.dk/release/?id=196448 https://bitbucket.org/PTV_Claus/cc1541/src/master/
+- *I will update these instructions in the future.*

 Latest News:

+v1.05 - Exciting Update! - Feb 21 2022
+- Added:     A new "temp" command which reports the temperature of the CPU!
+Works on standard stock C64 and C64C machines *without* any modifications or extra hardware!
+It will only attempt to run on currently supported machines.
+- Updated:   The "ss" screensaver command can now display the CPU temperature instead of the time and date.
+- Added:     A much requested feature: command history!
+You can now go back and forth in your entered command history, up to five levels deep!
+- Added:     A new CTRL+D shortcut that cycles through valid devices just like in JiffyDOS.
+- Added:     A new "@" command which is similar to the "dos" command, but executes right away without asking.
+For people who are usd to JiffyDOS.
+- Added:     A new "$" shortcut which is similar to the "list" command.
+For people who are usd to JiffyDOS.
+- Added:     A "supercpu" command that lets you run in Turbo Mode or Normal mode.
+- Faster:    The "help" command now loads help much faster than before!
+The help files have been split up so there's less text to search through.
+- Faster:    The "list" command and "cd" command are now positioned to run as quickly as possible, making the program feel faster and more responsive.
+- Faster:    SuperCPU users can now enjoy the program program running in Turbo Mode whenever it isn't doing anything disk related.
+Disk commands are now wrapped such that the system throttles down to normal speed, does the disk stuff, and then immediately returns to Turbo Mode.
+- Merged:    The changelabel and changeid commands into one new command called "relabel".
+It works like this: "relabel chicli-disk 15".
+- Merged:    The dec2bin, dec2hex, hex2dec, into one new comamnd "convert" which takes an option to determine what is being converted.
+- Updated:   The "stopwatch" command now supports up to 59:59.9 mins/secs/decisecs.
+It also uses the TOD clock on the CIA instead of counting jiffies.
+- Updated:   The "pwd" command now displays the current directory, or disk label, along with the device and partition / drive information.
+- Updated:   The "help" command now checks to make sure the help file it's trying to load is in fact a SEQ file.
+- Updated:   The help files and manual files with updated information on many commands.
+- Updated:   The drive detection takes less in space, is faster, and also now the BusCardII devices that aren't connected are ignored properly.
+- Fixed:     If something screws up the cursor color, it is restored the next time the prompt is displayed.
+- Fixed:     The "=" maths command now tolerates unspaced input, such as = 2*2 instead of = 2 * 2.
+- Fixed:     The alias command now trims whitespace before it runs so it isn't thrown off by something like "myalias " is entered.
+- Fixed:     The speed command now returns the expected speed in MHz on systems like the SuperCPU and Ultimate 64.
+- Fixed:     The following command will now check the arguments given and will not run unless they are correct: dos, echo, part, peek, peeking, poke, run, sd2iec, sys, run.
+- Fixed:     The "run" command and the "./" now check to make sure the given file exists and is actually a PRG program file.
+- Fixed:     The "poke" command will now fail if you give it commas.
+This isn't BASIC.
+- Fixed:     A bug in "list" that also revealed itself in the "$" shortcut.
+Using this could overwrite options for the "ss" screensaver command.
+This is a strcpy() / strcat() string copying error, as the second string is bigger than the first string, which is blowing past the end of the first string.
+The solution is *strncpy()* or *strncat()*, since these let you set a specific limit on how many characters you end up copying.
+- Renamed:   The "screensaver" command is now just the "ss" command.
+- Renamed:   The "driveset" command is now "drvset".
+- Renamed:   The "drivedetect" command is now "drvdetect".
+- Renamed:   The "initialize" command is now "init".
+- Dropped:   The "restart" command was dropped as it wasn't really worthwhile and the RAM and program size could be put to better use.
+- Dropped:   The "vars" command, which took up too much room, and wasn't that helpful beyond debugging.
+The alias and hotkey commands now show the information you would have used vars for in the part.
+For example the number of aliases and how many characters long they can be.
+- Updated:   The build script and automated many tasks to improve the speed with which I can work on and test ChiCLI.

 v1.04 - Another Big Update! - Feb 1 2022
 - Added:     Essential support for the IDE64!
 Also supports the real-time clock functions, and the driveset command!
 Note: Partitions are not yet supported as well as other advanced features of the IDE64.
 Look out for future updates!